Dimsas04/MajorProj/README.md

 ## Agentic Architecture

-MajorProj utilizes an agentic paradigm via CrewAI, where each agent fulfills a specialized role:
+Revify utilizes an agentic paradigm via CrewAI, where each agent fulfills a specialized role:

 - **Review Scraper Agent**
   - Scrapes reviews from Amazon using Selenium and BeautifulSoup.